“Beautiful music, fine food and dear friends converge for a notable experience. We look forward to this continuing treat!”

 Elegance… A lovely ambiance and excellent food enhance the experience.

-For more details of our current series, see 2017 Season.
+For more details of our most recent Dinner-Concert Season, see 2017 Season.

 Commissioning New Works